fwcd/ProjectLighthouse/README.md

-# ProjectLighthouse
+# Project Lighthouse
-A game running on the University of Kiel's high-rise building.
+A collection of games running on the University of Kiel's high-rise building.

 ![Photo](photo.png) ![Screenshot](screenshot.png)